ji-zai/personal-site/content/essays/fear-equality.md

 To see why, recall when you had to communicate how you felt.
 You'll remember how difficult it is to do so, and importantly that no matter how many words you use, you weren't able to fully, completely, represent your feeling in words.
 This is because a feeling has a much higher representational complexity than words.
 Trying to represent a feeling in words is difficult because we are trying to represent something of a higher complexity into a medium that has less complexity.
 Information is bound to be lost in that translation.

 This lost information is precisely what allows for the various interpretations of words.
 Every single person reading this essay will have different feelings as they read this.
 Even though my intention is to make you feel what I feel about this topic, there is absolutely no way for me to do so without any loss of information, no matter what medium I use: words, images, videos, symbols, anything - even if I spend my entire life trying.
-I believe this gap between feeling and being able to express it is quite large.
+I believe this gap between feeling and being able to express it is quite large. <FootnoteReference number={3} />

 The representational complexity of Chess and Go can easily be represented by symbols (text, pictures, etc.), and therefore I believe that any game in which success is measured by how good you make people feel will be orders of magnitude more complex than Chess and Go (proportional to the difference in complexity between feeling and a sequence of symbols).
 The underlying asymmetry that we are moving towards is quite extreme because we are moving towards feeling games.